google/model-viewer/README.md

 * *`'preload'`*: When *`preload`* is enabled this event is fired when preloading is done.

-## Supported Formats
+### Supported Formats

 A `<model-viewer>`'s attributes allows developers to specify multiple file types to work across different platforms.
-For WebGL and Web XR purposes, both [glTF][glTF] and [GLB][GLB] are supported out of the box.
-Additionally, developers can specify a [USDZ][USDZ] file (using the `ios-src` attribute) that will be used to launch Quick Look on iOS Safari as an interim solution until Safari has support for something like the Web XR Device and Hit Test APIs.
+For WebGL and WebXR purposes, both [glTF][glTF] and [GLB][GLB] are supported out of the box.
+Additionally, developers can specify a [USDZ][USDZ] file (using the `ios-src` attribute) that will be used to launch Quick Look on iOS Safari as an interim solution until Safari has support for something like the WebXR Device and Hit Test APIs.

 ### On Loading